nodejs/node/deps/uv/docs/src/misc.rst

 .. _misc:

-Miscelaneous utilities
+Miscellaneous utilities
 ======================

-This section contains miscelaneous functions that don't really belong in any other section.
+This section contains miscellaneous functions that don't really belong in any other section.